 Is the Ladder Canyon Hike Safe for Kids?

 We did a lot of hiking during our family trip to Palm Springs, but we almost didn’t do the Ladder Canyon hike with our kids due to safety concerns.
-Our kids are 4 & 6 and are very good hikers, but what happens if they climb up a ladder, but can’t get down?
+Our young kids were already very good hikers, but what happens if they climb up a ladder and can’t get down?
 How will they deal with broken ladder rungs?

 We decided to drive down and see it for ourselves.
 We were lucky to run into a Palm Springs local in the parking lot who had lots of experience with the Ladder Canyon & Painted Canyon Trail.
 She gave us a rundown of what to expect and her opinion was that the Ladder Canyon Trail with kids would be safe and a ton of fun, so we gave it a try!